 - Hysteroscopy, which consists of placing a small camera into your vagina, past your cervix, and up into your uterus so your endometrial polyps specialist can monitor the condition of your pelvic organs via a video screen.
 Depending on their size, endometrial polyp treatment removal may be done simultaneously.

 The endometrial polyp treatment NYC takes anywhere from 5 to 15 minutes.
 Most women experience some cramping afterward, but the discomfort can be controlled with over-the-counter pain medications.
 Some women feel dizzy or nauseated during the endometrial polyp biopsy, but it subsides once the biopsy is complete.
 Soreness and slight bleeding for a day or two are common endometrial polyp removal side effects.

 Patients are advised to avoid strenuous exercise, heavy lifting, sex, douching, and tampons until the spotting disappears.

 - Small polyps can resolve on their own, so your endometrial polyps specialist may recommend a “wait and see” approach

 - Some medications, such as progestins or gonadotropin-releasing hormone agonists, can alleviate symptoms, but these are usually temporary options.

 - Surgery may be required if the polyps are larger in size, reoccurring, or indicative of precancerous or cancerous conditions.
 Postmenopausal women are most at risk for polyps being or turning cancerous.
 Fortunately, cancerous conditions represent less than one percent of all endometrial biopsy polyps.

-Viva Eve board-certified gynecologists are renowned for their extensive skills in diagnosing and treating endometrial, uterine and ovarian polyps, and also polyps on the cervix surface area or in vaginal walls.
-We will listen to all your concerns and together we will come up with the treatment plan that works for you and your unique circumstances.
+Viva Eve board-certified gynecologists are endometrial polyps specialists who are renowned for their extensive skills in diagnosing and treating endometrial, uterine and ovarian polyps, and also polyps on the cervix surface area or in vaginal walls.
+We will evaluate your condition and provide a custom endometrial polyp treatment NYC.